 - existing environmental policies,

-- analysis of impacts, risks, and opportunities (IRO),
+- analysis of risks, opportunities, and impacts (IROs),

-This effort must be multiplied by the number of themes covered (Climate, Water, Forests, Plastics, Biodiversity).
+Note: this cost must be multiplied by the number of themes the company responds to (Climate, Water, Forests, Plastics, Biodiversity).

-When data is scattered, poorly formalised, or inconsistent, preparation time increases significantly.
+In addition, keep in mind that when data are scattered, poorly formalised, or inconsistent, preparation time increases significantly.

 2. Cross-Functional Involvement